-The Axalta Sports and Equipment Finish System was used to provide the original gloss finish on your motorcycle.
-This finish system provides superior protection against the elements.
+The clear coat finish system used on all INDIAN® motorcycles provides superior protection against the elements.
 To maximize the benefits of this system, use the following guide to care for the gloss finish on your motorcycle.

 - During the first 30 days, when the finish is still fresh, clean the motorcycle with a water rinse only. - Do not wax the motorcycle for the first 60 days.
 Doing so can cause loss of the gloss.
 After 60 days, use only waxes designed for new clear coat finishes. - Do not use pressurized water to wash the motorcycle.
 When paint is still fresh, pressurized water could damage the finish.
-If using a pressure washer is unavoidable, keep the spray nozzle at least 24 inches (60 cm) away from the surface of the motorcycle. - Wash your motorcycle often, especially when exposed to salty, dusty, acidic or alkaline environments. - Use warm or cool water and a soft cloth for cleaning. - Use soaps that are non-abrasive and have a neutral pH (non acidic/non alkaline detergents).
+If using a pressure washer is unavoidable, keep the spray nozzle at least 24 inches (60 cm) away from the surface of the motorcycle. - Wash your motorcycle often, especially when exposed to salty, dusty, acidic or alkaline environments. - · Use warm or cool water and a soft cloth for cleaning. - Use soaps that are non-abrasive and have a neutral pH (non acidic/non alkaline detergents). - · Do not use solvent-based solutions. - · Do not use a dry cloth to remove dust. - · Do not use a stiff bristle brush, which can scratch the surface. - · Do not wash with extremely hot water. - Do not wash the motorcycle while the surface is hot and avoid washing the motorcycle in the hot sun.
+Minerals in the water may be difficult to remove once dried on the surface of the motorcycle.

-- · Do not use solvent-based solutions. - Do not use a dry cloth to remove dust. - Do not use a stiff bristle brush, which can scratch the surface. - Do not wash with extremely hot water. - Do not wash the motorcycle while the surface is hot and avoid washing the motorcycle in the hot sun.
-Minerals in the water may be difficult to remove once dried on the surface of the motorcycle. - Do not allow spilled gasoline, motor oil or brake fluid to stand on the paint.
+- Do not allow spilled gasoline, motor oil or brake fluid to stand on the paint.
 Remove these substances immediately by rinsing with water.
 Use a soft cloth to absorb any remaining residue and dab dry. - To remove bug remnants or road tar, use only products that are specifically designed for this purpose.
 Follow the product manufacturer's recommendations to prevent potential damage to the finish.
 Follow with a wash using the methods described in this section. - · Always brush away any ice or snow, do not scrape off. - Chips or scratches should be repaired promptly to prevent corrosion.